shsagir/play-area-sync/docs/directories.md

 Temporary folder; limited to 2GB of storage.
 Files older than 15 days will be automatically purged.
 Typical use cases are the default PHP session file folder or a temp destination for file uploads via PHP (before `move_uploaded_file()` is called).

 For multi node plans: The `tmp` folder is not shared.
 Meaning that each node has "their own" temporary folder.

+### logs

+Where the Apache and PHP errors are located.
+Also see: [logging for Universal Apps](/logging-uni) and [logging for Professional Apps](/logging-pro) to learn how to access those and how to work with them.

 ## Other folders